rich-ma/aA-study-guide/week 1/day 3.md

 ## DFS Search of graphs
 - DFS similar to DF traveersal of a tree, except graphs could have cycles
+- this means that we need to have a second object/array to indicate which nodes we have visted already.
+-
 ![DFS](https://cdncontribute.geeksforgeeks.org/wp-content/uploads/cycle.png)
 - in this example, can end up in a cycle between 2-0 and 2-0-1 and 3-3
+- we use a visited array so that we dont end up in a loop
+- a correct DFS would have us visit 2-0-1-3
+-
 ```css
 // C++ program to print DFS traversal from
 // a given vertex in a  given graph